jss367/calibration_trivia/README.md

 Log in to a particular session?
 That way everyone around you can do consensus scoring with only people from that session and not worry about mixing with other sessions.

+## Functionality

+In both single and group mode, the results are not shown until the end.

 ## Deployment